 A business needs to obtain a Minnesota tax identification number (a seven digit number assigned by the Department of Revenue) if it is required to file information returns for income tax purposes, has employees, makes taxable sales, or owes use tax on its purchases.
 Most businesses need a Minnesota tax identification number.
 However, a sole proprietorship or single member limited liability company which does not have any of these tax obligations does not need a Minnesota tax identification number.
-See the Department of Revenue website, What is a Minnesota Tax ID Number? and Do I Need to Register?
+See the Department of Revenue for What is a Minnesota Tax ID Number? and Do I Need to Register?

 If you already have a Minnesota ID number, you may need to apply for a new one if the business changes its legal organization, or you are required to apply for a new federal ID number.